fadend/sample_ints/README.md

 # Output unique random ints

-Trying for an answer for "Programming Pearls" 1.6 Problems 4.
+Trying for an answer for "Programming Pearls" 1.6 Problems 4, writing a program to output random ints (without replacement).

 ## Build

+This is using CMake for driving builds.

 ```
 cmake .